GeniusLabTO/PUSH/README.md

-# My First Rails Project
+# My Social Reading List

-This is a pinterest-type application based on the [*One Month*](http://onemonthrails.com) Rails course and adapted for practice purposes.
+This is a rails application application based on the [*One Month*](http://onemonthrails.com) Rails course to help me keep tabs on the books my friends and I read.